suv9/Project-Repository-8086/README.md

 >
 ## License information
 This project is licensed under the **GNU GENERAL PUBLIC LICENSE**
-See the License file for more details about the license.
+See the License file for more details or [Click Here](https://github.com/suv9/Project-Repository-8086-/blob/master/LICENSE)

 >
 ## Contributors
 _Sujana Panta_